 “While bridging lending is a competitive segment in other jurisdictions like the UK, the exceptionally low risk tolerance of the Irish banks means that home movers have been starved of this particular credit option,” said John Cronin, a banking analyst and author of online newsletter Financials Unshackled.
 “It is very pleasing to see that ICS is taking the initiative to launch this much-needed product to facilitate Irish home movers.”

-More than two-thirds of people in the Republic live in homes that had more rooms than needed, with many who want to downsize later in life struggling with a lack of options, the Economic and Social Research (ESRI) said in a report earlier this year.
+More than two-thirds of people in the Republic live in homes that had more rooms than needed, the Economic and Social Research (ESRI) said in a report earlier this year, with many who want to downsize later in life struggling with a lack of options,

 ICS highlighted that there were only 12,495 second-hand properties listed for sale in Ireland in August 2024 – representing just 0.6 per cent of the housing stock, compared to the 3-4 per cent typically seen in a healthy market.

-“Our introduction of bridging finance is a game-changer for the Irish housing market,” said Ray McMahon, chief commercial officer at ICS Mortgages.
+“Our introduction of bridging finance is a game changer for the Irish housing market,” said Ray McMahon, chief commercial officer at ICS Mortgages.
 “This product will improve liquidity in the Irish housing market and provides greater confidence for those looking to downsize.”

-“This product will help unlock the potential of the second-hand housing market, making it easier for people to transition between homes and for investors to bring more refurbished properties to the rental market.”
+“It will help unlock the potential of the second-hand housing market, making it easier for people to transition between homes and for investors to bring more refurbished properties to the rental market.”

 Bridging finance, because of its short-term nature, is a much more expensive form of credit than standard mortgages.
 ICS is offering a variable rate, currently priced at 1 per cent per month on loans worth up to 70 per cent of the value of a property, according to a spokesman for the lender.